mudflapapp/synctera/docs/DocumentsApi.md

 api_instance = Synctera::DocumentsApi.new
 opts = {
   related_resource_id: 'b01db9c7-78f2-4a99-8aca-1231d32f9b96', # String | Return documents that are related to resources with the specified ID
+  batch_id: 'b01db9c7-78f2-4a99-8aca-1231d32f9b96', # String | Return documents that are related to batch with the specified ID
   type: [Synctera::DocumentType::ADDRESS_VERIFICATION], # Array<DocumentType> | The type of documents.
 Multiple types can be provided as a comma-separated list.
   encryption: 'NOT_REQUIRED', # String | Whether the file should be encrypted and access restricted, e.g. if the file contains PII
   page_token: 'a8937a0d', # String |